Taiwan will finally get its first Apple Store

 — Tim Cook (@tim_cook) June 11, 2017

 Up till now, Taiwanese Apple users have relied on its site or authorized resellers like Youth, Studio A, and iStore to buy products.
-The Apple Store’s arrival in Taiwan is interesting because of the country’s fraught relationship with China—which is Apple’s largest market outside of the U.S. and considers Taiwan a rogue state instead of a sovereign nation.
+The Apple Store’s arrival in Taiwan is interesting because of the country’s fraught relationship with China, Apple’s largest market outside of the U.S., which considers Taiwan a rogue state instead of a sovereign nation.

 The absence of an official Apple Store was especially ironic because many of Apple’s key suppliers, including Foxconn, are headquartered in Taiwan despite operating factories in China.